 Christine Pappas, Contributing Writer

 Christine Pappas, J.D., Ph.
-D is professor of Political Science and coordinator of the Department of Political Science at East Central University
+D., is professor of political science coordinator, Department of Political Science, East Central University.